How to customise profile pages on Mastodon

 If you haven’t set a profile image, the icon for your profile will normally be some kind of blank sihouette, depending on what you’re using to access Mastodon.

-Fill in your profile’s text
+It’s really important to fill in your profile’s text description!

 Upload a profile picture and banner